artkavanagh/github.io/index.md

 A discussion of the resolution of the plot of Nelson DeMille’s 1992 novel <cite>The General’s Daughter</cite>.

 [Robert Galbraith’s Cormoran Strike books](https://medium.com/p/7bd41682fbdc/)
 This post needs to be updated to take account of <cite>Lethal White</cite>.
 That will have to wait until I’ve read it.

+### Book reviews

+I’m about to start [moving those book reviews that I want to keep from Goodreads to this site](https://www.artkavanagh.ie/book-reviews). over the next few months.